Skip to content

 Be careful: these rules are valid in Dubai and practically also in Abu Dhabi and other emirates, with the exception of the emirate of Sharjah.
 Drinking alcohol in Sharjah is strictly prohibited, and this applies to everyone, including tourists and foreigners.
 Also, the possession of alcohol is prohibited in Sharjah, so do not bring bottles of alcohol with you if you intend to visit this emirate.

-Can I buy alcohol in Dubai’s supermarkets or liquor stores?
+Can I purchase alcohol in Dubai’s supermarkets or liquor stores?

-Given the rather high prices of drinks in Dubai (expect to pay something like 45 AED, about 12 USD, for a 33cl beer), you might want to buy some alcohol at the supermarket.
+Given the relatively high prices of drinks in Dubai (expect to pay around 45 AED, approximately 12 USD, for a 33cl beer), you might consider purchasing alcohol at a supermarket.
+However, there’s some bad news: supermarkets in Dubai do not sell alcohol.

-Alcohol in Dubai is sold in special liquor stores, licensed and controlled by the government.
-There are two brands of liquor stores in Dubai: AFRICAN + EASTERN and MMI Liquor Store.
+Alcohol is exclusively sold in special liquor stores that are licensed and controlled by the government.
+There are two main brands of liquor stores in Dubai: AFRICAN + EASTERN and MMI Liquor Store.
+These brands have multiple stores throughout Dubai, and you can easily find the one closest to you using Google Maps.

-The temporary alcohol license for tourists is valid for 30 days, can be requested directly in one of the AFRICAN + EASTERN or MMI liquor stores at the time of purchase, and can be renewed if necessary.
+Non-Muslim visitors who wish to buy a few bottles of beer, wine, or spirits for personal consumption in their homes or hotel rooms can apply for a temporary alcohol license.
+This license is valid for 30 days and can be obtained directly from one of the AFRICAN + EASTERN or MMI liquor stores at the time of purchase.
+If needed, the license can be renewed.

 The requirements for the Dubai alcohol license for tourists are: